-A Donor is someone (being over 18) who makes an LPA appointing an attorney(s) to make decisions about his/her health and welfare, property and financial affairs or both.
-A Donor can, provided they have the requisite mental capacity, revoke any Power of Attorney created.
-This can be done orally to the attorney e.g. “You are no longer my attorney” or by a Deed of Revocation.
+A donor is someone (being over 18) who makes an LPA appointing an attorney(s) to make decisions about his/her health and welfare, property and financial affairs or both.
+A donor can, provided they have the requisite mental capacity, revoke any power of attorney created.
+This can be done verbally to the attorney e.g. “You are no longer my attorney” or by a Deed of Revocation.
 We advise the latter as this provides a clearer indication of the revocation if subsequently an attorney claims they were not informed.

 Someone who signs the LPA form to confirm that they witnessed:

 - the donor signing and dating the LPA form; or

 - the attorney(s) signing and dating the LPA form.

 Would you like to find out more?
 Call us on 0800 161 5190 and one of our advisers will be happy to help.